bitzesty/safe/README.markdown

       after_create :make_keys!
     end

+Make sure you are not logging the data/password by adding the following in your ApplicationController

+    filter_parameter_logging :data
+    filter_parameter_logging :password

 _N.B.
 A password must be used when creating an instance of MyModel._

 To create and use safe_cabinets: